Maha Herbals Ayurveda Tea

 Fennel

-• Substances which increase the secretion of gastric juice in the body.
+• Substances that increases secretion of gastric juice which is beneficial in stimulating the digestive system.

 Liquorice